Computer History

 The invention of semiconductor integrated circuits resulted in the replacement of discrete transistors and magnetic core memory with integrated circuits.
 Increase in the number of transistors in each integrated circuit eventually made personal computers possible.

 The Apple-2 was the first personal computer in a hardware configuration that could potentially do useful work.
 It had 8 bit words and had to do a lot of extra work to produce 32 bit results.
 It was available in 1977.
 It came with the BASIC programming language.
 BASIC made it possible to write simple programs, but nothing useful.
 In 1979 two pieces of software became available for it that permitted useful work.
 The Visicalc spreadsheet program made it useful for business work.
 It was an application program, not a programming language.
 Business people could not write programs.
 The UCSD operating system, editor and Pascal compiler were sold as "Apple Pascal" software.
 It came with a memory extender card to extend the memory from 48K 8 bit bytes to 64K bytes.
 Notice that this was an enormous memory compared with the old Univac 1103.
 The UCSD software made it possible to write new programs for scientific and engineering work.
 Apple pascal was very good software.
 It seems almost impossible that such capable software could run with only 64K bytes of memory and two 140K byte 5.25 inch floppy disk drives.
 If you wrote a large program there might not be enough space in memory for the arrays needed.
 The arrays would have to be on floppy disk.
 Only about one in 20 engineers can write engineering programs.
 Visicalc sold very much better than the UCSD software.
 The Apple-2 did not have a graphical user interface, but with UCSD pascal it had "turtle graphics" which allowed drawing straight lines on the screen.
 With enough short strait lines curves could be drawn.
 This was low resolution graphics.
 For high resolution graphics an external plotter was required.
 With Apple Pascal I wrote two port and nodal circuit simulations.
-I wrote a printed circuit autorouter that could route the artwork to make boards with up to 30 chips on them.
+I wrote a printed circuit autorouter for two sided boards with TTL DIPs on them, and ceramic capacitors between power and ground.
+I routed artwork to make boards with up to 30 chips on them.
 It was a channel router with busrouting added.
 The Apple-2 was connected via RS232 interface to an IBM Selectric typewriter modified with a third party adapter kit for text output and an HP7225 flat bed ink plotter for graphics output.
 That was serious computing for someone weaned on an IBM 1620.

 Some of the programs that I have written invoke publicly available graphics routines that were not available in Apple pascal.
 Except for those, all of the programs I have written on other computers before and after the Apple-2 could have been written on the Apple-2, except one.
 My digital filter program found elsewhere at this website uses an advanced feature not offered in Apple Pascal, namely a variable that could become different procedures.
 It is the variable "proc" in procedure "pltfltr" in module "cmptst".